 Beagles are a bundle of joy and they make for some great companions.
 But it's also worth noting some of their traits that might be a bit challenging:

-Noise Levels: Beagles are known to be vocal dogs.
+Chatterboxes: Beagles are known to be vocal dogs.
 They have a distinct howl-like bark when they're on a scent trail or when they're bored or anxious.
 If you're living in an apartment or have close neighbors, this might become an issue.

 Stubbornness: Beagles can be pretty strong-willed, which can make training a bit of a challenge.
 They're often more interested in following their nose than obeying commands, so patience is key.